ls1intum/Artemis/README.md

     user-prefix: edx_
     user-group-name: edx
   git:
-    name: ExerciseApplication
+    name: ArTEMiS
     email: <email>
 ```
 Change the entries with <...> with proper values, e.g. your TUM Online account to connect to the given instances of JIRA, Bitbucket and Bamboo.
 Alternatively, you can conncet to your local JIRA, Bitbucket and Bamboo instances (see Docker Setup below).

 In addition, you have to install MySQL, setup a root user without password and create an ExerciseApplication scheme.

-Then ArTEMiS should startup by running the main class ```de.tum.in.www1.exerciseapp.ExerciseApplicationApp``` using Spring Boot.
+Then ArTEMiS should startup by running the main class ```de.tum.in.www1.exerciseapp.ArTEMiSApp``` using Spring Boot.

 To access ArTEMiS in your browser, you have to install npm and execute the following commands in the terminal / command line in the ArTEMiS root folder: